 UGANDA: Exile - Geoffrey Oryema

-Oryema tackles the difficult theme of being exiled from one's homeland using his emotions from his personal hardship to guide him through this powerful masterpiece
+Oryema tackles the difficult theme of being exiled from one's homeland using the emotions from his personal hardship to guide him through this powerful masterpiece

 “Oryema’s voice so perfectly captures the sense of wistful melancholy about Uganda’s tragic past, his personal hardship and the difficulties of all those in comparable situations across the world.”

 Musically there is real depth to the album.
 Quite often we find ourselves reviewing artists who have undeniable virtuoso talent.
 I am not suggesting this is not the case with Oryema, but rather it is not what stands out about the way in which the music is played.
-What is most apparent to me is the care, appreciation and mindfulness he appears to play each note with, almost viewing the music he is playing as sacred.
+What is most apparent to me is the care, appreciation, and mindfulness he appears to play each note with, almost viewing the music he is playing as being sacred.
 Perhaps this is not from a religious or spiritual perspective, but simply the fact that music he plays must have reminded him of his murdered father.
-Growing up he was encouraged to learn the nanga (a seven-string harp) by his father and was also taught the lukeme (a metal thumb piano), flute and guitar with the politician patiently assisting him at his side.
+Growing up he was encouraged to learn the nanga (a seven-string harp) and was also taught the lukeme (a metal thumb piano), flute and guitar with his father patiently assisting him at his side.

 Furthermore, it is no surprise to have learnt that Brian Eno produced the album, a man adept at creating soundscapes which provide intense levels of emotions.
 This particularly comes across on the stripped-back stunning songs such as Land Of Anaka (a song about his father’s resting place), Lakan Woto Kumu, and the title-track Exile.
 Part of the immense appeal of this album is that it works perfectly both as background music, and as music to be listened to intensely whilst doing nothing else.
 It has the capacity to reveal itself on several levels.
 Oryema’s wonderful melodic timbre and deep emotion alongside a perfectly weighted instrumental composition to accompany it, makes the album almost flawless.
 The fact that Oryema puts across a powerful message speaking to the shared experience of the pain many feel surrounding Uganda and the notion of being in exile, is simply the icing on the cake.